Are you planning to fire up the smoker? Are you in the market for a new grill?

 Whether you are preparing to smoke for the entire family or just looking for a quick smoke in the backyard, it’s important to choose the right type of fuel.

 Not all smokers are the same, and as you’ve learned, some kinds of fuel are better suited for smoking than others.

 Remember that if you are a beginner, go for the most straightforward option, which is wood pellets.

-If you are looking for that old-school grilling experience, experiment with a charcoal grill.
+If you are looking for that old-school grilling experience, experiment with a quality charcoal grill.
 If you are looking for specific flavors, try wood chips and wood chunks.